ton-community/ton-docs/docs/v3/documentation/archive/mining.md

 ## <a id="faq"></a>FAQ
 ### <a id="faq-general"></a>General
 #### <a id="faq-general-posorpow"></a>Is TON PoS or PoW network?
-TON Blockchain uses the Proof-of-Stake consensus.
-Mining is not required to generate new blocks.
+TON Blockchain operates on a Proof-of-Stake (PoS) consensus.
+Mining is not required to create new blocks.
 #### <a id="faq-general-pow"></a>So how come TON is Proof-of-Work?
 Well, the reason is that the initial issue of 5 billion Toncoins were transferred to ad hoc Proof-of-Work Giver smart contracts.
 Mining is used to obtain Toncoins from this smart contract.